Mesuva/anatomy_theme/README.md

 ## Location within concrete5's directory and installation

 Packages such as this one are placed within the top level `packages` directory and are installed via the 'Extend Functionality' dashboard page.
-A newly installed theme isn't not automatically applied to a site, it can be applied via the 'Activate' button witin the Pages & Themes section of the dashboard
+A newly installed theme is not automatically applied to a site, it can be applied via the 'Activate' button witin the Pages & Themes section of the dashboard

 If you have downloaded this package from github, the package folder may have been labelled `anatomy_theme-master` - ensure that you rename the folder to just `anatomy_theme` before attempting to install it.